pallebone/StrictBlockPAllebone/README.md

 An alias that contains the 2 spamhaus lists in one single alias so we can add just this alias to a firewall rule.

 ##### EDIT August 2020
-I also now use the firehol list (http://iplists.firehol.org/) as it adds additional IP's to the overall blocking infrustructure and means I have to capute less IP's daily as they are already caught by a combination of spamhaus and firehol.
+I also now use the firehol list (http://iplists.firehol.org/) as it adds additional IP's to the overall blocking infrustructure and means I have to capture less IP's daily as they are already caught by a combination of spamhaus and firehol.
 I simply added another alias for firehol and added that to the group as per this screenshot:

 <img src="./AugGroup.png">